projectatomic/rpmdistro-gitoverlay/doc/reworking-fedora-releng.md

 a lot of implications to this; among other things the commit to dist git wouldn't be quite the same as the SRPM.

+Builds automatic from git
+---

+Builds are always also triggered automatically by commits rather than requiring a human to `fedpkg build`.
+This further reduces the role of Koji; the "built by" field in the database no longer makes sense.

+However, things are even better with the PR-style model; see below.

 Change the build/compose process to do x86_64 only first
 ---